 Pang holds a Master of Arts in ESL, a Bilingual/ESL Licensure and a Principal Administrative Licensure from Hamline University, and a Bachelor of Arts in Elementary Education from Concordia University.
 Pang was named Minnesota Teacher of the Year Award from the Minnesota Council on the Teaching of Language and Cultures in 2019, and a finalist nominee of the 2020 Central State Teacher of the Year.
 Her research and teaching interests focus on Hmong American students’ experiences K-12 educational system and Hmong language & literacy curriculum.

-The birth of this book was a result of the experiences I had as an introverted Hmong student growing up in an American K-12 education system in Minnesota.
+The birth of the book, DEAR MY TEACHER, was a result of the experiences I had as an introverted Hmong student growing up in an American K-12 education system in Minnesota.
 I was on a search all my life to find my voice in order to share my life experiences with the people around me.
 Our Hmong-American students are a reflection of who I was, and to have their stories be told is to open the world of the unknown.
 This book demonstrates how to open a can of worms, face the fears, and be able to move on with grace and insight.

 It took almost half of my life to find who I am, for the experiences I had to endure shaped who I am today as a teacher, a mother, a wife, a daughter, and a Hmong daughter-in-law.
 I no longer have to be 50% American and 50% Hmong because I have finally learned to balance my life living as a Hmong-American and keep my own identity alive.